Opentrons/Protocols/protocols/111210-part-9/README.md

 Explanation of complex parameters below:
 * `Number of Samples`: The total number of DNA samples.
 Samples must range between 1 (minimum) and 12 (maximum).
+* `P300 Single GEN2 Pipette Mount Position`: The position of the pipette, either left or right.
 * `P20 Single GEN2 Pipette Mount Position`: The position of the pipette, either left or right.

 ---